About Environmental Law

 In the private sector, environmental lawyers find jobs in law firms or as in-house attorneys for corporations.
 A large amount of work in this area concerns the necessary environmental permits that businesses need when they build or expand and involves the application of administrative law to obtain, challenge, or defend permits.
 Corporate environmental lawyers also counsel their clients on the environmental liabilities associated with purchasing existing real estate.
 Private practice may also involve efforts to develop or modify agency rules and legislation relating to environmental issues and defending private or municipal parties in enforcement proceedings.

-Law students with a strong interest in environmental law can earn either a certificate in environmental studies or a dual degree in environmental studies through the Nelson Institute for Environmental Studies.
+Law students with a strong interest in environmental law can earn a dual degree in environmental studies through the Nelson Institute for Environmental Studies.

 Students interested in this practice area should consider including one or more of the following courses as electives.

 These courses deepen or broaden the skills and substantive information that a lawyer in this field needs and may also provide advanced courses for students interested in a specialty within this area of practice.

 For particular Environmental Law Curriculum questions, contact:

 Midwest Environmental Advocates (MEA) is Wisconsin's only nonprofit, nonpartisan environmental law firm.
 Student externs can earn up to 7 semester credits working up to 21 hours a week at MEA.
 Students work with MEA lawyers on administrative and judicial litigation, rulemaking, and policy development at the state and local level.
 Law students get experience researching and writing with feedback and support from MEA lawyers.
 Students have the opportunity to draft motions, briefs, discovery, memos, and comments to agencies, and may attend hearings and other events.